CiscoDevNet/tetration-ansible-playbooks/README.md

 ## Configuration / Getting Started

-- Review the `vars` and `hosts` files update to reflect your Tetration deployment if not accessing the dCloud environment.
+- Review the `vars` and `hosts` files.
+Update to reflect your Tetration deployment if not accessing the dCloud environment.

 - Review the `output` directory for sample output from the Jinja2 templates